pyretis.pyvisa package

 recalculate_all (:py:func: .recalculate_all)

-Recompute all the order parameters according to the PyRETIS storage scheme or for individual files/folders
+Recompute all the order parameters according to the PyRETIS storage scheme or for individual files/folders.

 find_data (:py:func: .find_data)